-Katherine Heart has 16 years of experience providing a full array of grant services.
-She has assisted nonprofits to raise millions of grant dollars from foundations, corporations, United Way, and local, state and federal government.
-Click on each link below to view descriptions of grant services and fee structure, client agencies and funders, and a sample list of past projects that were awarded grants.
+Katherine Heart has 17 years of experience providing comprehensive grant services.
+She has assisted organizations to raise millions of grant dollars from foundations, corporations, United Way, and local, state and federal government.
+Click on each link below to view descriptions of grant services and fee structure, clients and funders, and a sample list of past projects that have received grant awards.

 Katherine is often asked about using her services as a grant contractor versus hiring an in-house grant writer.
 It is beneficial for organizations to develop grant capabilities and she can assist in the process by providing virtual or onsite grant services.
-Here’s a short list of reasons why more than 50 agencies have hired Heart Resources, LLC.
+Here’s a short list of reasons why more than 50 local and national organizations have hired Heart Resources, LLC.

 2. Your organization wants to develop a new program, large project, or quick turnaround application.
-Katherine brings 15 years of experience as a nonprofit manager for social enterprise departments into developing complex program, operating and capital projects (and budgets) involving multiple funders.
+Katherine brings 15 years of previous experience as a nonprofit manager of social enterprise departments.
+She is highly capable at developing complex program, operating and capital projects (and budgets) involving multiple funders.
 Schedule permitting, she can step in to provide a quick turnaround on government RFPs.
 In one situation, she was contacted by an executive director to revise a staff-generated and incomplete workforce development application.
 Katherine produced the grant application for submission by the due date one week later which won a multi-year grant for over $4 million dollars.

-3. Your agency is concerned about controlling costs.
-Katherine is an accomplished writer who is an efficient and productive proposal writer.
-She tracks time and deliverables, with a clear do-not-exceed figure.
-She can assess your “net grant” and ROI (Return on Investment) – agencies have seen returns of 20:1 or better.
+3. Your organization is concerned about controlling costs.
+Katherine is an accomplished, efficient and productive proposal writer.
+She tracks time and deliverables with a clear do-not-exceed figure.
+She can assess your ROI (Return on Investment) – organizations have seen returns of 20:1 or better.

-4. Your grant specialist has had difficulty with output and awards.
+4. Your staff has difficulty with performance or productivity with grant output and awards.
 There are many reasons for this problem.
-The learning curve is steep for new grant writers with three years or less of experience.
-Grant training and proposal coaching can help grant writers to improve competencies and skills, which can correct errors before they cost the agency lost revenue, and increase output and awards.
+The learning curve is steep for staff who are new to grants (three years or less of experience).
+Grant training and proposal coaching can help grant writers to improve competencies and skills, which can correct errors before they cost the agency lost time and revenue, and increase output and awards.
 Katherine provides focused editing and review services for individual grants, and expert positive feedback to proposal writers and program managers to assist in monitoring and reporting.
-New staff and board may be best served with in-house presentations that are customized for the agency.
-Katherine is a credentialed grant professional and nationally-approved grant trainer who can deliver short presentations and one-on-one training sessions about any grant topic.
+New staff and board may be best served with in-house presentations that are customized for your organization.
+Katherine is a credentialed grant professional and nationally-approved grant trainer who can deliver short “board-worthy” presentations, one-on-one training, and grant team training sessions.

-5. Agency proposals have become boring and outdated.
+5. Agency proposals have become outdated.
 Katherine has taught hundreds of seminar participants her best techniques for developing programs/projects and writing better proposals.
-As an “outsider” (who has reviewed countless funding requests), she gives old proposals a “fresh look” with new data, a well-placed story and persuasive points that make your agency’s best case for funding.
+As an “outsider” (who has reviewed countless funding requests), she gives old proposals a “fresh look” with new data, a well-placed story and persuasive points that strengthen your best case for funding.

 Still have questions?
-Contact Katherine for a no-obligation conversation about your agency's grant challenges.
+Contact Katherine for a no-obligation conversation about your organization’s grant challenges.